 So the original brief for a content site with eComm available for selected shelf-stable products evolved into much more - how could we now enable the site to seamlessly deliver hot, freshly baked goods direct to people’s doors?

 Our research with bread aficionados was fascinating, and revealed just how passionate people are about this everyday staple.

 We found that during Covid, people were ‘treating’ themselves more, enjoying a higher quality loaf at home - life is worth getting the good stuff daily when your world is restricted.

 People were passionate when recounting their favourite ‘bread’ story (yes, everyone had one they remembered vividly!), which often played on the aromas.
 Our task was to showcase the bread in a way that brings those memories to the forefront.

-The photography is evocative and focuses on the hands-on, artisan nature of the product, and the mouth-watering finished loaves.
+The photography by Buffet is evocative and focuses on the hands-on, artisan nature of the product, and the mouth-watering finished loaves.

 The website design takes cues from Sonoma’s new branding - it’s minimal yet still warm, with nods to the brand’s heritage through subtle mono type accents revealing Sonoma’s genesis.

 Sonoma is proudly Australian and made by hand, crafting a beautiful product through use of just a few ingredients.
 The design continues this concept, with a minimal typographic approach, use of large swathes of negative space and large photography to let the bread become the hero of Sonoma’s story.

 Knowing our target audience were treating themselves more frequently in lockdown, we developed a subscription model to provide regular deliveries of staples such as bread, coffee, and the much-loved Sonoma granola.